andrej-fischer/cloneHD/README.md

 population from next-generation short-read sequencing data.
-Read depth data, B-allele count data and somatic nucleotide variant (SNV) data can be used for the inference. cloneHD can find the number of subclonal populations, their copy number profiles, their B-allel status and all SNV genotypes with high resolution.
+Read depth data, B-allele count data and somatic nucleotide variant (SNV) data can be used for the inference. cloneHD can find the number of subclonal populations, their copy number profiles, their B-allele status and all SNV genotypes with high resolution.

 filterHD is a general purpose probabilistic filtering algorithm for